-How Does HPV Spread?
+How Is HPV Transmitted?

-How to Protect Against HPV?
+How Can You Protect Yourself from HPV?

-- Always use a condom during sexual intercourse.
+- Always use condoms during sexual intercourse.

 What Are the Symptoms of Genital Warts?